jdhao/blog_source/tmux_questions_and_trouble_shooting.md

 # How to copy text inside Tmux when `set -g mouse on`?

-Press `<Shift>` and drag mouse to select text, the text will be automatically copied.
+Press `<Shift>` and drag mouse to select text, the selected text will be copied automatically.

 To copy a block of text when there are multiple vertical splits, press `<Alt>`+`<Shift>` and drag mouse to select a rectangle text region.